samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 * **Guest Post** on other people's blogs.
 Writing posts for other blogs can bring in audience from that blog to yours if they liked what you said there.

   Promoting your blog like this is one of the best ways to create an initial audience.
-* Select your best posts and submit them to social media outlets like Reddit.
+* Select your best posts and share them to social media outlets like Reddit, Facebook etc.
-* Use a lot of images in your posts or use high quality ones.
+* Use high quality images in your posts.
 This keeps readers engaged and they will stay for longer on your blog.
+But don't go overboard, only use images when it's useful to show something you want.
+* Tell your friends and family about the blog.
+* Put the URL of your blog in your resume or personal website.
+This makes it easy for people to find your work right away.

 If you think your blog has enough depth, you can then add advertisements to your blog.

 The best way to do this is by signing up for **Google Adsense** by [submitting an application here](https://www.google.com/adsense/signup/new/lead).

-### Commisions from Affliate Marketing
+### Commissions from Affiliate Marketing

+Affiliate marketing is when companies and brands pay **you** for promoting **their** products.

+* You sign up with an affiliate program like [Amazon Associates](https://affiliate-program.amazon.com/).
+* Include links to the products in your blog posts.
+* Users click your links and the company pays you a small part of their sale income.
+* Voila

+Its easy to make a lot from just affiliate marketing but remember to follow the necessary guidelines:

+*